Combined malonic and methylmalonic aciduria: Treatments

 Currently, no treatment has been conclusively shown to be effective in managing CMAMMA.
 The following treatment options are under discussion:

 Dietary interventions

 Diet interventions have been proposed to reduce the accumulation of malonic acid and methylmalonic acid, although results have been conflicting.
 While a 1998 case report, describing a CMAMMA patient with normal malonyl-CoA decarboxylase activity but without genetic testing for ACSF3, recommended a high-carbohydrate, low-protein diet, a later study reported no influence of protein restriction on methylmalonic acid levels.
-A 2025 study reports that symptomatic individuals showed clinical improvement following dietary protein restriction and carnitine supplementation.
+A 2025 study reports that symptomatic CMAMMA patients showed clinical improvement following dietary protein restriction and carnitine supplementation.

 Vitamin B_{12}

 Since some methylmalonic acidemias respond to vitamin B_{12}, treatment attempts in CMAMMA with vitamin B_{12} have been made, also in the form of hydroxocobalamin injections, which, however did not lead to any clinical or biochemical effects.

 L-Carnitine

-L-carnitine functions as the carrier onto which the acyl groups of acyl-CoA esters are transferred by carnitine acyltransferases, releasing CoA and producing acylcarnitines that can cross membranes to facilitate both the import of long-chain fatty acids for β-oxidation and the excretion of acyl-CoA esters.
-However, the latter does not have the same significance in CMAMMA as in isolated methylmalonic acidemias, since acyl-CoA esters do not accumulate and carnitine acyltransferases cannot use malonic or methylmalonic acid as substrates.
-Moreover, no free carnitine deficiencies have been observed in patients with CMAMMA.
-Nonetheless, one study reported clinical improvement in symptomatic individuals following carnitine supplementation combined with dietary protein restriction.
+L-carnitine accepts acyl groups from acyl-CoA, releasing CoA and forming acylcarnitines that can cross membranes.
+In this way, long-chain fatty acids enter the mitochondria for β-oxidation, and excess acyl groups can be excreted from the cell.
+However, the latter is not of the same significance in CMAMMA as in isolated methylmalonic acidemias, since acyl-CoAs do not accumulate and carnitine acyltransferases cannot use malonic acid or methylmalonic acid as substrates.
+In addition, no deficiency of free carnitine has been observed in patients with CMAMMA.
+Nonetheless, one study reported clinical improvement in symptomatic CMAMMA patients following carnitine supplementation combined with dietary protein restriction.